phalpern/WG21-halpern/noop_constructor_destructor.md

     new (my_record2) record(__COOKIE__);

 Note that `record` cannot have virtual functions or virtual base classes.
-However, see [Future Directions][], below for a possible enhancement that would allow swizzling and `memcpy` of a broader range of types.
+However, see [Future directions][], below, for a possible enhancement that would allow swizzling and `memcpy` of a broader range of types.

 Choosing a constructor at run time
 ----------------------------------

-Sometimes, it is necessary to choose a constructor at runtime, passing arguments of different types or different number of arguments depending on some condition:
+Sometimes it is necessary to choose a constructor at runtime, passing arguments of different types or different number of arguments depending on some condition: